 Apple’s leadership gave a deadline of October 31 (Halloween) for creating a working prototype of Star Trek.
 The group set to work porting the Mac OS to Intel processors.

 The task was a tedious one.
-Much of the software was written in 680×0 assembly code to make the computer faster and use less disk space.
+Much of the Mac OS was written in 680×0 assembly code to make the computer faster and use less disk space.
 All of this code had to be totally rewritten for the 486.
 Other parts of the operating system were easier – most of the interface elements had been written in Pascal and only required a few modifications.

 There were several other technical hurdles to overcome in porting the Mac OS to Intel processors.
 The software relied heavily on the ROMs in Macs, which stored much of the operating system and dictated how many GUI features behaved.
 It would be too expensive to create new ROMs for PC users, so the group implemented the ROMs in software, loading them during startup.
 (This feature would not be incorporated into Macs until the introduction of the iMac in 1998.)